SgtClubby/lookatmysco.re/README.md

 ## Disclaimer

-This project is in not way affiliated with Osu! in any way!
+This project is in no way affiliated with Osu! in any way!

 [omkelderman]: https://github.com/omkelderman